theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-subscriptions.md

-**Show Subscriptions**<br/>
+**Show Subscriptions / Show active subscriptions**<br/>
-Click on Show Subscriptions to find information about the subscriber.
-That includes:
+Click on the button *Show Subscriptions*/*Show active subscriptions* to display more details about the subscriber process:
-- Subscriber Name: The Subscriber Name is based on the name of the machine, where the extraction is running on.
-This means that extractions on different machines (unless the names are the same) will have different Subscriber Names and deltas.
-The product name is also included in the subscription name.
-This might be helpfut for monitoring in SAP and to avoid some confusion.
+- **Queue**: Shows the technical name of all subscriptions for a specific product (e.g. Xtract Universal).<br>
+A subscription is bound to a specific product and the ODP component the init was originally triggered from.
+An ODP data provider, such as 2LIS_02_ITM, can have multiple subscriptions.
+The subscription that refers to the ODP component at hand is marked with a red asterisks.
+- **Process**: Technical name of Subscription (see SAP transaction ODQMON)
+- **R. (number of requests)**: Number of executed delta requests
-- Last request timestamp
+- **Last request**: timestamp of last delta request
-- Creation timestamp
+- **Created**: timestamp of init request

-To delete the subscription click on the Delete icon on the right side. <br/><br/>
+To delete the subscription click on the *dustbin* icon on the right hand side. <br/><br/>

 ![ODP Subscriber](/img/content/odp/odp-settings-02.png){:class="img-responsive"}